cyclus/cyclus.github.com/source/cep/cep17.rst

 corresponding state), we track:

-* Transmutation of a material resource within an agent (Resource, ResourceHeritage, Compositions tables).
-This helps address problem
-  #1 and #4 from Motivation section.
+* Transmutation of a material resource within an agent (Resource, ResourceHeritage, Compositions, GenericResource tables).
+The transmuted resource has the prev resource as its only parent.
+This helps address problem #1 and #4 from Motivation section.

 * Decay of a material resource (Resource, ResourceHeritage, Compositions tables): This is a special, common case of transmutation.